Aquatics Genomics Research Platform (AGRP)

 Transformation & Capacity Development

-• School groups
+• School groups & school engagements

-• Student training
+• Student training, specialised genomics and bioinformatics training workshops

-• Extensive postgraduate utilisation
+• Extensive postgraduate utilisation and hands-on training

 Funders